With Rebecca Shaffer

 Play Skills is the third in our series of short videos — My Child is Home… Now What?? — from Rebecca Shaffer, PsyD, director of psychological services at the Cincinnati Fragile X Clinic.
-Here she give us pointers about how to build play skills while your children are at home, and some great resources for thinking through different play opportunities while they’re at home.
+Here she give us pointers about how to build play skills while your children are at home, and some great resources for thinking through different play opportunities.

 After watching the video, please let us know if you have any questions by filling out the form below.
 We will try to answer as many as we can, and it may even become the subject of a future video from Dr. Shaffer!